 After Rivkin’s sessions, Nenshi said he was “re-inspired” to bring classroom learning into his work as mayor.
 He noted how important the strategic triangle is for coalition-building around an issue.

-Because public value, operational capacity, and legitimacy and support are each so important for achieving a goal in the public sector, it makes sense that they would each come with corresponding challenges within coalitions working for the public.
+Because public value, operational capacity, legitimacy, and support are each so important for achieving a goal in the public sector, it makes sense that they would each come with corresponding challenges within coalitions working for the public.

 Rivkin discussed a dilemma that cross-sector collaborations often face when they try to agree on what to accomplish and how to evaluate it.
 If different members of a group are each working toward a different goal or measuring the same goal differently, they’re not operating as a group at all.
 But if they wait until goals are aligned perfectly before they act, they’ll never start to work together.
 The aim, Rivkin explained, is for the group to get enough alignment early on to work together, build momentum, and become better aligned over time.